chapati/beam-wiki/Secure-bulletin-board-system-(SBBS).md

 Peer server request for bbs message, occurs as a response to `BbsHaveMsg`.

 * `BbsMsgID m_Key`
-If node has requested bbs message it sends it back as `BbsMsg`.
+If node has bbs message with given key it sends it back as `BbsMsg`.

 #### BbsPickChannel
 Client asks server for recommended channel, this message is used together with.